Indiana Philanthropy Awards Overview

 Outstanding Business: A business that has practiced impactful corporate giving and/or motivated philanthropic support, leadership, and volunteerism among its employees.

-2. Two letters of support - no more than one page each, emailed to AFPAwards@gmail.com
+- Two letters of support emailed to email@example.com

 Click here to see the list of past recipients.